-2. Family Therapy: therapy that includes the involvement of the family or other support systems the client would like to include.
+2. Family Therapy: therapy that includes the involvement of the family or other support systems the patient would like to include.

 3. Group Therapy: therapy conducted with two or more individuals present at a time, led by a licensed clinician.

-4. Trauma Therapy: a specific therapeutic approach geared towards assisting the client in recognizing and emphasizing an understanding of how traumatic experiences impact the client mentally, behaviorally, emotionally, physically and spiritually.
+4. Trauma Therapy: a specific therapeutic approach geared towards assisting the patient in recognizing and emphasizing an understanding of how traumatic experiences impact the patient mentally, behaviorally, emotionally, physically and spiritually.
 As trauma is often prevalent in addiction, this has proven to be especially helpful in treating addiction.

-5. Psychiatric Services and Medication Management: services provided by a licensed professional geared towards assisting the client in managing co-occurring disorders with the support of medications.
+5. Psychiatric Services and Medication Management: services provided by a licensed professional geared towards assisting the patient in managing co-occurring disorders with the support of medications.